-All students' options at key stage 4 are and beneficial pathway to help them reach their potential.
+All students' options at key stage 4 are individual and personalised, and each student should choose the most suitable and beneficial pathway to help them reach their potential.
 Students' progress is monitored and assessed at regular intervals throughout key stage 4.